-Approximately 2.5 million rear-end accidents happen across the United States each year.
+Approximately 1.7 million rear-end accidents happen across the United States each year.
 This amounts to more than 80 percent of car accidents in most major cities.
 Missouri and Illinois are no exception to this trend.
-Sadly, most of these accidents could have been prevented if the driver had maintained a proper following distance, traveled at a safe speed and paid attention to the road instead of distractions.
+Sadly, most of these accidents could have been prevented if the drivers had maintained proper following distance, traveled at a safe speed, and paid attention to the road instead of distractions.

-In a typical rear-end crash, the driver who hits another vehicle from behind is usually assigned fault and liability.
-These accidents often happen when the lead car slows down or stops and the trailing vehicle does not stop before colliding with the car in front.
+In a typical rear-end crash, the driver who hits another vehicle from behind is usually said to be at fault and liable.
+Each of us has a responsibility to keep our vehicle under control and keep a lookout for all objects, including vehicles in front of us.
+These accidents often happen when the lead car slows down or stops, and the trailing vehicle does not stop before colliding with the car in front.
 Not paying attention and following too closely are some of the key ingredients for rear-end accidents.

-Distracted driving is one of the biggest causes of rear-end collisions.
+Inattentive driving is one of the biggest causes of rear-end collisions.
 Any kind of distraction can translate into a serious auto accident.
-Some of the most common distracted driving behaviors include:
+We use the subset term “distracted driving” to refer to texting and using a cell phone while driving.

 - Using in-vehicle navigational devices

-Besides the hazards of distracted driving, there are other things that can contribute to a rear-ender, including:
+Besides the hazards of inattentive driving, there are other things that can contribute to a rear-ender, including:

 - Speed: Driving too fast can make it difficult to stop in time.